-When new capital projects are presented to the UC Regents for discussion and approval, the board will refer to a campus’s LRDP and associated Environmental Impact Report to ensure consistency.
+An LRDP is a land-use plan that proposes how to best utilize areas of the campus and considers the associated facilities and infrastructure needed to support those uses.
+When new capital projects are presented to the UC Board of Regents for discussion and approval, the board will refer to a campus’s LRDP and associated Environmental Impact Report to ensure consistency.

 Why aren’t University of California campuses subject to local land use control?

-As a state entity, UC is constitutionally exempt from local land use control.
+As a state entity, the University of California is constitutionally exempt from local land use control.
 This means the university has autonomy in land use entitlement decisions when the use of such land promotes the university’s mission.
-In addition, state agencies typically do not approve a UC campus’s LRDP.

-However, the LRDP will address how campus planning will respond to relevant city, regional, state and federal policies and plans.
-UC Berkeley plays an important role in the region and the LRDP will strive to help advance the relevant development policies and objectives that guide the city and the region.
+UC Berkeley’s LRDP addresses how campus planning will respond to relevant city, regional, state, and federal policies and plans.
+The campus plays an important role in the region and the LRDP strives to help advance the relevant development policies and objectives that guide the city and the region.

 What environmental requirements are associated with an LRDP?

-The EIR is intended to inform the campus, the UC Board of Regents, the local community, responsible and interested public agencies, and the general public about the potential environmental effects of the development represented in the LRDP, possible measures to mitigate any significant adverse effects, and possible alternatives to the proposed LRDP.
+The EIR is intended to inform the campus, the UC Board of Regents, the local community, responsible and interested public agencies, and the general public about the potential environmental impacts of the development represented in the LRDP, possible measures to mitigate any significant adverse effects, and possible alternatives.

 How is the Long Range Development Plan related to the Campus Master Plan?